GRASS logo

 If parameters for database connection are already set with db.connect, they are taken as default values and do not need to be specified each time.

-If you have a large number of SQL commands to process, it is much much faster to place all the SQL statements into a text file and use input file parameter than it is to process each statement individually in a loop.
+If you have a large number of SQL commands to process, it is much faster to place all the SQL statements into a text file and use input file parameter than it is to process each statement individually in a loop.
 If multiple instruction lines are given, each SQL line must end with a semicolon.

 Please see the individual GRASS SQL interface for how to create a new database.